-Oil, chemicals, asbestos all need handling with care.
+Oil and chemicals all need handling with care.

 We offer a comprehensive hazardous waste disposal service for all dangerous or difficult to dispose of items.
 For those things that can’t go into your kerbside bins, we offer a safe and efficient Auckland rubbish collection service, including pick-up and disposal.
 We work in conjunction with various treatment, recycling and disposal facilities to ensure safe and effective collection and disposal of solid and liquid, hazardous and non-hazardous rubbish.